A study by Glassdoor revealed that 81% of employees surveyed felt more motivated to work harder when their boss showed appreciation.

 2 – “quality time” received 26% and as above, this requires focused attention with no distraction so we completely and authentically convey that appreciation, even if it’s only for 2 minutes.

 4 – “tangible gifts” were 6%.
-And here people don’t value impersonal or tangible gifts unless they’re unique to them, for example Steve's favourite iced, sugar free, vanilla latte with soya milk!
+And here people don’t value impersonal or tangible gifts unless they’re unique to them, for example Shelley's favourite iced, sugar free, vanilla latte with soya milk!

 5 – “physical touch” gained less than 1% in the study, although one might expect a higher rating in different cultures or geography.